Concept Identification for Complex Engineering Datasets: Concept Evaluation based on Multiple Description Spaces and User Preferences

 \subsection{Concept Quality Measure and Concept Identification}

-In contrast to existing metrics, the proposed metric allows to asses more than two feature sets, i.e.~description spaces, with arbitrary dimension.
+In contrast to existing metrics, the proposed metric allows to assess more than two feature sets.
+Each feature set constitutes a description space and can contain any number of features.
 The proposed approach determines the best partitioning of the entire dataset into concepts and identifies only those data samples which consistently adhere to these concepts.
 Thereby, the problem of the incomplete feature vectors is addressed and consistent concepts are derived.
 Moreover, user-preference can be integrated by providing specific samples of interest into the concept identification process.

 A set of $N_\mathcal{D}$ data samples

 is considered, where each data sample is characterized by $N_F$ features $f_j$, i.e.\ $x_i=(f_1,\dots,f_{N_F})^T \in \mathbb{R}^{N_F}$.
 Features are then partitioned into separate groups, each forms a description space.
 Without loss of generality, the features can be ordered according to the description spaces and each feature vector can then be written as